SheCanHeCan (formerly GenderHopes) was established in 2011 as a Monaco-based organisation.

 However, despite the progresses of the last decades, Gilles is convinced that there is still a lot to be done to achieve the profound change in the society that is needed for true equality.
 That’s why he's so happy to help SCHC in its mission.

-Grace, originally from Washington DC, now studies in the dual bachelor program between Sciences Po and Columbia University.
+Jaeli, originally from New Jersey, is a student in the dual bachelors program between Sciences Po and Columbia University.

 Our Sciences Po Intern